RouhinaDey/Detecting-and-Dealing-with-Outliers/README.md

 Blog link: https://medium.com/analytics-vidhya/understanding-outliers-in-depth-5acdc3821f74

-Description of work- Outliers are not desirable but they are very common in data.
+Outliers are not desirable but they are very common in data.
 The project work is based on application of various techniques to detect and deal with outliers.